Shelling the m=1 amplituhedron: EL-labeling

 \begin{definition} Let $P$ be a poset.
 We define the {\itshape bounded extension} as the poset $\hat{P}$ obtained from $P$ by adjoining a new minimum $\hat{0}$ and a new maximum $\hat{1}$. \end{definition}

-We observe that the bounded extension $\hat{R}_{n,l}$ of $R_{n,l}$ is graded.
 We now recall the definition of an EL-labeling, due to Bj\"{o}rner \cite[Definition 2.1]{bjorner80}.
 We slightly modify the original definition, following Wachs \cite{wachs07}; see \cite[Remark 3.2.5]{wachs07} for further discussion. \begin{definition}[{\cite[Definition 3.2.1]{wachs07}}] Let $P$ be a finite graded poset.
 An {\itshape edge labeling} of $P$ is a function $\lambda$ from the set of edges of the Hasse diagram of $P$ (i.e.\ the cover relations of $P$) to a poset $(\Lambda,\preceq)$.
 An {\itshape increasing chain} is a saturated chain $x_0 \lessdot x_1 \lessdot \cdots \lessdot x_r$ in $P$ whose edge labels strictly increase in $\Lambda$:

 We call $\lambda$ an {\itshape EL-labeling} of $P$ if the following properties hold for every closed interval $[x,y]$ in $P$: \begin{enumerate}[label={(EL\arabic*)},leftmargin=48pt,itemsep=2pt] \item there exists a unique increasing maximal chain $C_0$ in $[x,y]$; and \item if $x \lessdot z \le y$ such that $z\neq x_1$, where $x\lessdot x_1$ is the first edge of $C_0$, then $\lambda(x\lessdot x_1) \prec \lambda(x\lessdot z)$.\footnote{One may replace \ref{EL2} by the condition that $C_0$ is lexicographically minimal among all maximal chains of $[x,y]$; see \cite[Proposition 2.5]{bjorner80}.} \end{enumerate}